digitalfox/pydentity/README.md

 # How it works ?

-Pydentity is developped on python and based on the micro framework Flask.
-To handle htpasswd file format, it relies on python htpasswd library and openssl.
+Pydentity is developped on [python](http://www.python.org) and based on the micro framework [Flask](http://flask.pocoo.org/).
+To handle htpasswd file format, it relies on python [htpasswd library](https://github.com/thesharp/htpasswd) and [openssl](https://www.openssl.org/).
 No database is required.

 Obviously, you need a WSGI compliant web server.
-It is tested with Apache and mod_wsgi, but it should works with others.
+It is tested with [Apache](http://httpd.apache.org/) and [mod_wsgi](http://code.google.com/p/modwsgi/), but it should works with others (Gunicorn, Werkzeurg, uWSGI etc.)

+# License

+Pydentity is licensed under the [GNU Affero General Public Licence version 3 or newer](http://www.gnu.org/licenses/agpl-3.0.html)

 # Installation